93million/certcache/README.md

   * Change env var `CERTCACHE_UPSTREAM` to contain the domain of your CertCache server
   * Change env var `CERTCACHE_CERTS` to list the certificates you want to synchronise with the server. `<cert-domain-n>` represents a domain you want to generate a cert for. `<cert-name>` represents the name of the certificate directory into which the certificate and key will be written.
-  * Make a directory at `./certcache/cahkeys/` and copy into it the file `client.cahkey` from the `cahkeys` directory on the server
+  * Make a directory at `./certcache/catkeys/` and copy into it the file `client.catkey` from the `catkeys` directory on the server

 Do not start the client yet.
 We need to configure challenges first.